 This makes the short-term remineralization of soils one of the most important agricultural tasks of our time.

-A well-documented example: Lead and zinc act antagonistically.
+A well-documented example: lead and zinc act antagonistically.
 A zinc deficiency increases lead absorption in the body.
 According to a 2020 UNICEF report, one in three children worldwide is chronically poisoned with lead today — a situation exacerbated by widespread zinc deficiency.

 Buy regional and seasonal — short transport routes and field-ripened products deliver more minerals than imported goods cooled for weeks.